unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2026-09-13-loggpt-1-2-1-export-progress-and-cancellation.md

 That division remains useful: LogGPT captures the authenticated conversation and its associated files in Safari, while Extract Chat processes the resulting archive locally.
 I am exploring ways to make that handoff easier in the future—possibly through a native application, a droplet-style workflow, or tighter integration—but no particular form has been chosen yet.

-LogGPT 1.2.1 is awaiting Apple’s approval.
-You can [get the current version from the Mac App Store now](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12) and receive the update from the same listing once it is released.
+LogGPT 1.2.1 is ready now.
+You can [get the current version from the Mac App Store now](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12) and receive the update from the same listing once it is approved by Apple.